 In-frame occurs when there are fewer than two frame bit errors within a 3 msec period for ESF signals and 0.75 msec for D4 signals.

 in frame N, the frame alignment signal is correct

 in frame N+1, the frame alignment signal is absent (that is, bit 2 in TS0 is set to one)

-in frame N+2, the frame alignment signal is present and
+in frame N+2, the frame alignment signal is present and correct.

-between the start of a fifteen minute interval and clock time; however some agents may align the fifteen minute intervals with quarter hours.
+There is no requirement for an agent to ensure a fixed relationship between the start of a fifteen minute interval and clock time; however some agents may align the fifteen minute intervals with quarter hours.

 Bursty Errored Seconds (BES)